eidHossam/Private_Vehicle_Parking/Entrance_Gate_ECU/Gate_Entrance_ECU_Src/Gate_Entrance_ECU_Src/Atmega32_Drivers/MCAL/Timer0/README.md

 ## Features

 - **Timer0 Initialization**: Initialize Timer0 with specified configuration parameters.
-- **Timer0 Start/Stop**: Start or stop the Timer0 peripheral.
+- **Timer0 Start/Stop**: Start or stop Timer0 operation.
-- **Get/Set Compare Value**: Get or set the value of the output compare register.
+- **Get/Set Compare Value**: Retrieve or modify the value of the output compare register.
-- **Get/Set Counter Value**: Get or set the value of the counter register.
+- **Get/Set Counter Value**: Retrieve or modify the value of the counter register.
-- **Get/Set Overflow Value**: Get or set the number of overflow events.
+- **Get/Set Overflow Value**: Retrieve or modify the number of overflow events.
 - **Interrupt Callbacks**: Set callbacks for overflow and compare match interrupts.
+- **Busy Wait Delay**: Functions for busy wait delays in milliseconds and microseconds.

 ## Getting Started